pitosalas/course/content/cosi235a/lectures/welcome.md

 *Please give this a little thought.
 It will become important when I challenge you to come up with a product or service idea.
 It will also be important to me to understand how to lead the class.
 Submit this as a  post.*

-#### Topics
+#### Topics for today

 * Introduce Pito, where I came from, and why I am excitied about this course
-* Go around and introduce yourself: name, year, why you are here.
-Point to next person.
-Photos.
+* Go around and introduce yourself name, year, why you are here Point to next person
+* Mugshots are collected!
 * Tour around this web page:

 	* How the classroom works
 	* Blogging and Piazza
 	* Logistics
 	* Homework How To

 * Review how grading will work